nolanwinsman/UndergradJobHuntHandbook/docs/interviewing.md

 Back in college I interviewed for a position as an Android App Developer.
 After the first interview, I was rejected.
 Being rejected is never fun but I didn't take it personally, they're looking for a specific role and I did not fit that role.
 Humans are amalgamations of different competencies.
 It's all about figuring out where you fit in and how you can provide.

+## Clean Your Room

+The vast majority of interviews these days are on a zoom meeting (or similar software).
+Be prepared to use said software.
+For instance I had trouble getting Microsoft Teams to work on my Linux Desktop so I had to switch back to Windows.

+Now the main point of this is to clean your room.
+This is good life advice, but I'm mainly talking about for interviews.
+You need to be prepared to have your camera on during the interview and thus, your room better be clean behind you.
+If you have an unmade bed that looks bad.
+If you have empty beer bottles, trash, embarassing anime posters, these things should probably be moved away from the cameras view.
+I know some people just have that blurr effect around their face but I think that looks kinda ugly.
+Just clean your room before every interview.